2015 Ford Focus ST equipped with Ford Performance upgradesEnlarge Photo

 Standard equipment on base models of both the Focus and Mazda 3 is comparable, with a few more tech features offered on the Focus, such as parking assistance.
 The Focus' MyFord Touch connectivity setup is nearly matched by Mazda's Harman-sourced Mazda Connect system.
 Both offer features like adaptive lighting, memory power seats, blind-spot monitoring, and premium sound.

 Our overall ratings here make it difficult to pick a clear winner.
-The Focus won our Best Car To Buy competition in 2012; the Mazda 3 came very, very close to winning for 2014.
+The Focus won our Best Car To Buy competition in 2012; and the Mazda 3 came very, very close to winning for 2014.
 Which one you choose comes down to priorities.
 If you love to drive and want the best-driving, gas-stingy small car, we can't think of a better vehicle than the Mazda 3 with either engine.
-But with the Focus -- especially the high-performance Focus ST -- you're getting one of the best-driving, best-riding small cars on the market.
+But with the Focus — especially the high-performance Focus ST — you're getting one of the best-driving, best-riding small cars on the market.

 |from $17,170||from $16,945|